needle-mirror/com.unity.services.deployment/Documentation~/deployment_window.md

 Opens the asset in the appropriate editor.
 This might not be available to all items.

+### Deployment Status
+Describes the status of an asset with respect to the remote resource.
+It is displayed under the status column of the Deployment Window.

-### Asset Status
+### Asset States
-Describes the status of an asset.
+Describes the local states of an asset.
+An asset can contain multiple states.
+It is displayed under the asset name in the Deployment Window.

 ### Warning
 The warning icon appears to bring attention to an issue with the asset